kubeflow/community/proposals/897-experiment-tracking/README.md

 closely than requiring MLflow to authenticate every interactive request directly from a Kubernetes service account token.

 Kubeflow should use the same trusted-ingress pattern for machine-to-machine traffic as well.
-Rather than sending raw bearer tokens directly to MLflow, trusted ingress should validate supported JWTs for both browser and machine-to-machine requests, derive `kubeflow-userid` and `kubeflow-groups` from validated claims, and forward only those normalized headers to MLflow.
+In the recommended `subject_access_review` deployment, trusted ingress should validate supported JWTs for both browser and machine-to-machine requests, derive `kubeflow-userid` and `kubeflow-groups` from validated claims, and forward those normalized headers to MLflow.
+If that pattern proves insufficient for some flows, an alternative would be to enhance the plugin's `self_subject_access_review` mode so a validated caller bearer token can be forwarded to MLflow instead.

-A concrete example of that ingress pattern looks like:
+A concrete deployment of that ingress pattern could use Gateway API with an authentication-capable gateway, Istio, or another equivalent ingress implementation.
+Istio is not a requirement for this KEP, but the following example illustrates the kind of ingress behavior Kubeflow needs regardless of the chosen stack:

+1. Validate browser JWTs at ingress and translate the authenticated identity into normalized `kubeflow-userid` and `kubeflow-groups` headers for `subject_access_review`.
+1. Validate machine-to-machine JWTs at ingress as well, including Kubernetes service account tokens when the chosen ingress stack and cluster configuration support them.
+1. Remove or overwrite any incoming `kubeflow-userid` or `kubeflow-groups` headers from the client before forwarding requests to MLflow, and do not allow unvalidated bearer tokens to reach MLflow.

+For example, an Istio-based deployment could implement that behavior like this:

 ```yaml
 apiVersion: security.istio.io/v1beta1